Texas abortion ban has 'vast psychological consequences' | DW | 13.09.2021

 It lists other "symptoms of emotional or psychological stress" after an abortion, including eating disorders, substance abuse, depression and trouble maintaining relationships with a partner or children.

-However, the American Psychological Association, which specializes in mental health, cites studies on its website that say that "having an abortion does not increase a woman's risk for depression, anxiety or post-traumatic stress disorder."
+However, the American Psychological Association, which specializes in mental health, cites studies on its website indicating that "having an abortion does not increase a woman's risk for depression, anxiety or post-traumatic stress disorder."

-And Makoschey-Weiß, who has run a prenatal care practice since 1996, agrees.
+And Makoschey-Weiss, who has run a prenatal care practice since 1996, agrees.

 "It's complete nonsense that terminating a pregnancy will always cause trauma.
-The sense of helplessness and dependence on someone else's decision is a lot worse," says Makoschey-Weiß, referring to the Texan law.
+The sense of helplessness and dependence on someone else's decision is a lot worse," says Makoschey-Weiss, referring to the Texas law.

-Sam, whom we met at the start of this article, told us she only felt relief after her abortion in 1982, not grief.
+Sam, whom we met at the start of this article, told us she felt only relief after her abortion in 1982, and not grief.

 She wasn't traumatized by the procedure and has never regretted it.
 "The only stress I remember feeling was from not telling my family," Sam said.

-Democrat politician and professor of psychology, Eliz Markowitz, believes that Texas will see a sharp rise in demand for mental healthcare as a consequence of the law.
+Democratic politician and professor of psychology, Eliz Markowitz, believes that Texas will see a sharp rise in demand for mental health care as a consequence of the law.

 At the time, Markowitz posted a series of viral tweets.
 They described scenarios in which women get abortions and why Markowitz says women should have the legal right to make that decision themselves.